zkVerify/zkVerify-qa/src/e2e-tests/README.md

    Set `ZKV_CONTRACT` in the `.env` file to the deployed contract address.

 Note: This is automatically polled and set in the GitHub Actions workflow, but for running locally must be set.

+4. Update the `SUBQUERY_NODE_CHAIN_ID` env variable in `src/e2e-tests/.env`, if you try start with the wrong one the console will error and show you the value to use.

 ## Running Tests